terrajobst/EntityFramework.Docs.de-de/entity-framework/core/miscellaneous/cli/powershell.md

 ## <a name="get-dbcontext"></a>Get-dbcontext

-Ruft Informationen zu einem `DbContext`-Typ ab.
+Ruft Informationen zu einem `DbContext` Typs ab.

 ## <a name="remove-migration"></a>Remove-Migration